Expressive Arts | Environmental Education

 We have witnessed first hand, the transformation of individuals as they increase their self-awareness, enhance their communication abilities, further their vocabulary, even reduce stress and anxiety.
 As they explore inner experience, be part of a team and ultimately play a role in the creation of a memory they’ll never forget!

-Through a series of expressive games and warm ups, we introduce the participating children to the creative power and therapeutic qualities drama has to offer.
+Through a series of expressive games and warm ups, we introduce the participating children to the creative power and therapeutic qualities our workshops have to offer.

 Expressive arts is a form of therapy that uses various art forms to help individuals express themselves and explore their emotions.
 This can include activities such as music, dance, drama, and visual arts.
 One of the key benefits of expressive arts is its ability to improve confidence and self-esteem in young people.

 Many young people struggle with self-doubt and a lack of confidence, which can impact their ability to succeed in school, social situations, and in their personal lives.
 Expressive arts can provide a safe and supportive space for young people to explore and express themselves without fear of judgement.
 This can help to build confidence and self-esteem as they learn to trust themselves and their creative abilities.

 Through our Expressive Arts workshops, young people can develop a deeper understanding and acceptance of themselves.
 By exploring their emotions through creative expression, they can gain insight into their thoughts, feelings, and behaviours.
 This can help them to develop a more positive self-image and greater self-awareness, which can lead to improved confidence and self-esteem.

 Expressive Arts can also help young people to develop important social and communication skills.
 In group settings, young people can learn to work together and collaborate on creative projects.
 This can help to build social connections and foster a sense of community, which can be especially important for young people who may feel isolated or disconnected.